 Transfer students are assured admission with 24+ transferable credit hours at a GPA of 2.5 or higher from a regionally accredited community college, college, or university.

-Applications from students starting their college careers at KU also include:
+Applications from students starting their college careers at KU must include:

-- If applicable, official GED or HiSET high school equivalency test scores
+- If applicable, official GED or HiSET high school equivalency exam scores.

 Applications from students transferring to KU must include:

-If you’re transferring with fewer than 24 transferable credit hours, you’ll also need to provide a final, official high school transcript (or GED high school equivalency exam scores) with your graduation date mailed from your high school or the state GED agency, and official ACT or SAT scores.
+If you’re transferring with fewer than 24 transferable credit hours, you’ll also need to provide a final, official high school transcript (or GED high school equivalency exam scores) with your graduation date mailed from your high school or the state GED agency.

 Students with specific statuses